 For people with hearing impairments, service dogs assist by alerting to noises such as alarms, doorbells or crying babies.
 When the dog hears the sound, they’ll touch their human and lead toward the noise.

 Labradors and Golden Retrievers are dog breeds that are often selected as hearing dogs, but many other breeds, including Cocker Spaniels and Miniature Poodles, have been successfully trained to alert as a hearing dog.
 According to Assistance Dogs International, small-to-medium mixed breeds acquired from animal shelters are often trained as hearing dogs, with Terrier mixes, Poodles, Cockers, Lhasa Apsos, Shih Tzus and even Chihuahuas being selected for personality and temperament.

 These types of service dogs can perform a wide range of tasks for people with a wide range of mobility issues.
 According to Service Dogs of America, mobility assistance dogs can bring objects to people, press buttons on automatic doors, serve as a brace for people who are ambulatory or even help pull a wheelchair up a ramp.
 These dogs help people increase their independence and confidence.

 People with spinal cord injuries, brain injuries, and arthritis are among those who benefit from a mobility assistance dog.
 Different breeds are selected depending on the handler’s size, but the dogs must be large enough to support their human partner, many different can be mobility assistance dogs.

 When a diabetic alert dog alerts, his human knows to test his blood.
 Then he or she can inject insulin or ingest a dose of glucose before his blood level gets dangerous.
 Many of these dogs are trained to alert others in the household or set off an alarm system if their human needs medical help.

-Seizure alert dogs are a controversial type of service dog who react with a specific type of behavior right before her human has a seizure.
+Seizure alert dogs are one of the controversial types of service dog who react with a specific type of behavior right before her human has a seizure.
 The ability to alert to seizures seems to be a natural ability for a small number of dogs, although some neurology experts say there is no reliable evidence to suggest that dogs can reliably predict seizures.